 Applicants need to provide the contact information of their current, and at least one previous, landlord or management company, or proof of mortgage paid, if they are homeowners.
 Income and employment verification documents (recent check stubs, bank statement, W2 form, job offer letter, student loan information, etc.) are also required.

-7. Apply Online to Expedite the Application Process
+7. Apply Online

 8. Sign the Lease in a Timely Manner